jortsmoder/wikiofdark.art/docs/index.md

 Exercise can reduces waist circumference independent of body-weight change—i.e., you can gain/maintain weight from lean mass while the waist still shrinks (android fat/visceral fat falls).

 There are many different influencers who will tell you their own routine.
 For the most part, do what is easy.
-I personally reccomend to go to the gym maybe 2x per week, and focus on doing 3 sets of 8-12 reps of up to 2-3 main exercises.
+I personally recommend to go to the gym maybe 2x per week, and focus on doing 3 sets of 8-12 reps of up to 2-3 main exercises.
 This should be sufficient for significant improvement while not taking too much time.

 For larger glutes, hip thrust or squats work pretty well.
 I also like to throw in romanian trap-bar deadlift as it catches most muscles and progress is very visible.
 It doesn't matter too much, ask your favourite LLM for a simple routine and just follow it for 3 months.